Never Meant To Be Gone So Long

 【ᴛᴡ ғᴏʀ ᴍᴇɴᴛɪᴏɴ ᴏғ ʜᴇʀᴏɪɴ ᴀᴅᴅɪᴄᴛɪᴏɴ, ᴅᴇᴀᴛʜ, sᴇxᴜᴀʟ ᴠɪᴏʟᴇɴᴄᴇ, ᴀɴᴅ ᴘʀᴏsᴛɪᴛᴜᴛɪᴏɴ】

 Anarchy felt on top of the world.
 Having Chey back was everything: Talking to him again, seeing him, hearing him laugh and have it sound so genuine; familiar, yes—but clean and full and so unlike the half-hollow laughs they’d shared all those years ago.
 Anarchy didn’t want to have to stop talking to him: Wanted to stay awake for days and catch up on all seven years’ worth of disconnection.
-The night was eventually running late even for a nightclub though, and later still once they got home to the apartment; Kohao had headed straight to bed without even a “goodnight”—though that was also explainable by his aversion to both people and change.
-As soon as Kohao’s door shut, Anarchy turned to look at Chey, who he found gazing as though in wonder around the apartment; his eyes alighting upon noticing the balcony door.
+The night was eventually running late even for a nightclub though, and later still once they got home to the apartment; Kato had headed straight to bed without even a “goodnight”—though that was also explainable by his aversion to both people and change.
+As soon as Kato’s door shut, Anarchy turned to look at Chey, who he found gazing as though in wonder around the apartment; his eyes alighting upon noticing the balcony door.

 “You have a balcony!”